 • 502 – Bad Gateway

 • Cause: Target-side: Server shutdown, cyber attack, or overload.
-Proxy-side: Reverse proxy fails to forward the request.
+IP-side: Reverse IP fails to forward the request.

 • Fix: Test direct connection to the target site to confirm the failure.
-If the issue lies with the proxy, contact the provider or switch to another proxy.
+If the issue lies with the IP, contact the provider or switch to another IP.

 • 503 – Service Unavailable